anastar99/ZotNotify/README.md

 # UCI SOC MONITOR

-A discord bot designed to monitor UC Irvine's, schedule of classes.
-Give it a course code and it will monitor the course until the course is open or waitlist is available.
+A discord bot designed to make signing up for classes a bit easier at UC Irvine.
+Give it a course code and it will monitor the UC Irvine's schedule of classes, until the course is open or waitlist is available.
 # Command

 ```python